 Most importantly, you’ve got to find out ways to help your clients to continue accessing your products or services during the crisis.
 If you can give them hope and convince them that you will get through the crisis, then this will put you in their good books.

 For starters, you can acknowledge how your clients have been affected before starting to talk about how your business has been affected.
 You should also create a crisis press release to update your clients on the current state of your business.
 Consider creating one for your staff as well so that they’re not left in the dark.
 They deserve to know the new changes you are about to roll out in your business.
-In both press releases, you should outline the actions that you’re taking to protect both your clients and employees respectively.
+Making sure they’re informed will also prepare them to respond effectively to inquiries from the public.
+In your press release, you should outline the actions that you’re taking to protect both your clients and employees respectively.

 3) Build relationships